chris-hinson/rustfuck/readme.md

 If you're on windows, give me a while to figure out what is going on with windows syscalls, and how to link object files on that OS.
 Might work on wsl?

 ## building
 `cargo build --release` will place the executable at `./target/release/rustfuck`.
 No external dependencies are required to build the program.

 ## running
 `./rustfuck program_name.bf`
 in addition, the following command line flags are provided

 -O0 turns off optimizations

--d prints the ast, and does not run or create an x86 executable
+-d prints the ast as soon as we finish compiling it. can be used in conjunction with other flags

 -a creates an the assembly file in the current directory, but does not attempt to compile or run it